clemsos/writings/_quora/2012-11-19-What-are-important-advantages-and-disadvantages-of-Symphony-CMS-when-compared-to-Ruby-on-Rails.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What are important advantages and disadvantages of Symphony CMS when compared to Ruby on Rails? - Quora
+    What are important advantages and
+    disadvantages of Symphony CMS when compared to Ruby on Rails? - Quora
 ---